Muriel Kirkland: Early years

-Kirkland was born on August 19, 1903, in Yonkers, New York, She was the daughter of advertising executive Charles B. Kirkland and Margaret Keith Kirkland.
+Kirkland was born on August 19, 1903, in Yonkers, New York, the daughter of advertising executive Charles B. Kirkland and Margaret (Keith) Kirkland.
 As a teenager, Kirkland had "an inferiority complex of horrible proportions," accompanied by "a state of shyness and self-consciousness".

 When she was 16 and had just finished convent school, her parents decided that she could best overcome her self-concerns by attending the American Academy of Dramatic Arts.
 Kirkland resisted, saying that she did not want to become an actress, but her parents were firm, and she enrolled.
 When Kirkland had been at the academy six months, she was dropped from the school and told, "You will never be an actress.
 We are sorry".
 She took the assessment as a challenge and left the school determined to become an actress.
 She was turned down by theatrical agencies until she gained a part with a stock company in Yonkers.